arpwal/contactsmanager-ios/docs/ContactSearch.md

 - `.email`: Contacts with email addresses
 - `.notes`: Contacts with notes (requires special entitlement)
 - `.any`: All contacts regardless of field type

+## Automatic Syncing
+The ContactsManager automatically:
+- Syncs contacts when access is initially granted
+- Updates when contacts change on the device
+- Maintains a local cache for fast access
+- Handles background updates efficiently

 ## Notes Access
 To access contact notes, you need special entitlement from Apple: